-The Board of Directors has supervised each group of stakeholders to be protected and treated with equality and fairness as they establish business ethics to guide business operations.
-This has been published on the Company's website to inform stakeholders and related parties of the following guidelines:
+The Board of Directors to ensure that each stakeholder is protected and treated with equality and fairness.
+As has prepared a business ethics to guide the business which was published on the Company's website, so that stakeholders and related persons know with the following guidelines.